google/recursive-version-control-system/README.md

 The only functionality fully implemented so far is the `snapshot` command.

 The `publish` command is implemented but needs more testing.
-Additionally, you have to provide helper commands in order to use it.
+Additionally, you have to provide helper commands in order to use it, but there are proof of concept helpers provided in the `extensions` directory.

 The `merge` command is only implemented to the point of being able to use it to check out a snapshot into a new location.